 Chocolate Bean Burgers To Go – With Hot Chilli Sauce

-One of the things that needed using up was the last remaining bunch of scapes.
-In case you are wondering, scapes are the unopened flowering tops of garlic.
-It is best to pick these off the growing plants to allow energy to concentrate in the bulb rather than the flower.
+One of the things that needed using up was our last remaining bunch of scapes.
+In case you’re wondering, scapes are the unopened flowering tops of garlic.
+It’s best to pick these off the growing plants to allow energy to concentrate in the bulb rather than the flower.
 This is good news as it means we have garlic to eat before it’s actually time to harvest the crop.
 They taste mild and fresh and I’ve been slicing them up and cooking them in any number of dishes.
 Spring onions, wild garlic or leeks would all make good substitutes for these chocolate bean burgers.

-Both CT and I like a bit of chilli with our burgers and normally I would add some to the mix.
-However, I’d been sent three mini trial pots of Rugeroni’s chilli relishes to try out and reasoned that they would be just the right thing to accompany the burgers.
+Both CT and I like a bit of chilli with our burgers.
+Normally I’d add some to the mix.
+However, I’d been sent three mini trial pots of Rugeroni’s chilli relishes to try out and I reasoned that they’d be just the right thing to accompany the burgers.
 The relishes are made to an ancient and secret family recipe that has travelled from Italy to Argentina and now to England.
 All contain chilli, garlic, tomato, olive oil and various herbs including oregano.
 With their beautiful dark red colour, they are visually very pleasing.
 The rich umami scent emanating from the newly opened jars made me feel incredibly hungry.
 As the name relish implies, these are not smooth sauces, but have a slightly chunky texture and include the chilli seeds.
 All of them are fresh tasting, very lively on the palate and a great hit with both of us.

 Original Chilli & Garlic is hot, but not enough to blast you away, but caution is advised – I am a bit of a chilli head.
 Mild Pepper Chilli & Garlic feels quite tame in contrast, but the herby flavours come through more readily.
 Lime Chilli & Garlic was perhaps my favourite as it had a limey zing to it which I am quite partial to.
 Perfect for the BBQ season, I can confirm all three of them go very nicely with a burger.
 They are also rather good with a cheese platter, in a sandwich and with pretty much any egg dish you care to mention.
-I’m not sure if the mini jars I received can be bought, but the full size ones are 200g and are stocked in various farm shops, delis and cafes in Cornwall and beyond.
-They can also be purchased online.
+I’m not sure if the mini jars I received can be bought.
+But the full size ones are 200g and are stocked in various farm shops, delis and cafes in Cornwall and beyond.
+You can also purchase them online.

 Not only am I impressed with all three of these products, but I was won over by the charm of the gift box the products came in.
-Tied up with string and a smoked chilli on top, it made me want to savour the moment whilst also wanting to dive straight in.
+Tied up with string and a smoked chilli on top, I really wished to savour the moment.
+But I also wanting to dive straight in.
+Tough decision.

 Chocolate Bean Burgers